-Community College is a two-year degree program that mainly focuses on local people where they can easily transfer to 4-year colleges/universities in the last 2 years along with their grades and degrees.
+0If you are someone who is considering community college as an option, or that as the only option and want to know more about what is a Community College then you have hit the right spot!
+A Community college is a two-year degree program that mainly focuses on local people where they can easily transfer to 4-year colleges/universities in the last 2 years along with their grades and degrees.

-Despite a relatively low sticker price, there are many factors that can raise the cost of attending a community college.
+Despite a relatively low sticker price, many factors can raise the cost of attending a community college.
 The actual fee structure of community college is lesser when compared to universities such as room rent, food, and travel allowances.

 If you are curious to join in community college, know about their benefits.
 Why would an international student study here?
 Here is the list of benefits: